 The Device shall set the UTRN Counter to be the 32 most significant bits of the Originator Counter.

-The Device shall check that the UTRN Counter is strictly numerically greater than the numerically lowest value in the UTRN Counter Cache, and is not equal to any value in the UTRN Originator Counter Cache.
+The Device shall check that the UTRN Counter is strictly numerically greater than the numerically lowest value in the UTRN Counter Cache, and is not equal to any value in the UTRN Counter Cache.

 Updating the UTRN Counter Cache